 Many people with cerebral palsy have impaired hand functions and may learn how to improve functional use with therapy.

 Because cerebral palsy is caused by damage to the brain, hand functions can be rewired to undamaged areas of the brain and developed through consistent repetition.
 The more a new movement is practiced, the stronger its neural pathways become.

-Hopefully, this article helped you better understand how cerebral palsy affects hand functions and what you can do to improve them.
+Hopefully, this article helped you understand how cerebral palsy affects hand functions and what you can do to improve them.
 Good luck!